 There could be a plethora of reasons as to why your low coolant light comes on, as the system in which it runs is exceptionally complex.
 The safest way to ensure you find the solution the first time is to bring your vehicle to a mechanic.
 Though, it’s worth it to troubleshoot your own vehicle before bringing it into a repair shop to see if you can resolve the issue yourself.

 Your Coolant Level Is Low: How to Check Coolant Level

-If you notice your coolant level low but no leak there is a chance you have run through your remaining coolant.
+If you notice your coolant level low but no leak there is a chance you have ran through your remaining coolant.
 The easiest way how to fix low coolant is to begin filling your coolant back to acceptable levels and allow the coolant to soak back into the system.
 Upon opening your radiator cap, you will see indicators such as “max” and “min” which indicates the level of the coolant mixture currently in your tank.
-Simply filling your vehicle’s tank to an acceptable level (underneath the “max” line) should solve the low coolant issue, though constant monitoring for the week after filling it is recommended to ensure there is no coolant leaking.
+Simply filling your vehicle’s tank to an acceptable level (underneath the “max” line) should solve the low coolant issue; though constant monitoring for the week after filling it is recommended to ensure there is no coolant leaking.

 If you notice your low coolant light on after starting up your vehicle for the first time you may have a coolant leak.
 One of the easiest ways to confirm this is by placing your vehicle in neutral and pushing it back to look underneath the area where the car is parked.
 It’s important that you push the car rather than drive it, as if your car is low on coolant the engine block could potentially crack, costing you thousands.